voldgalf/RobotDevelopment/FriendlyFace/README.md

 ### Overview

+*FriendlyFace*

-A simple customizeable face made with C with SDL
+A simple customizeable face written in C with SDL.

-- Customizable face selection
-- *Emotion* controlled facial expressions
+The program allows for emotion controlled faces, via socket connections with an *emotion server*

+The Emotional Face Controls protocol is seperate from the main thread, running in a second thread.

 ### Emotion Control